nrrc97/vue-monster-slayer-game/README.md

 > A fan-made web recreation of the original 1986 Famicom classic, *Dragon Quest*.

 This project is a personal tribute to one of the most iconic JRPGs ever made, rebuilt from scratch using modern web technologies.
+For now the game is only available in Spanish, however, langauge settings are in plans for the nearby future, stay tuned!

 ## 🎮 Live Demo